Locally recoverable codes on surfaces: Introduction

-There already exist several constructions of algebro-geometric locally recoverable codes \cites{Malmskog2016,BargTamoEtAl2015,BargEtAl2017,Xing,MTT}.
-In particular, \cite{BargTamoEtAl2015} gives systematic way to produce optimal locally recoverable codes.
-As in previous optimal constructions, the codes obtained in \cite{BargTamoEtAl2015} are short, i.e., {they} have length bounded by the size of the field plus one.
-We present new systematic constructions using ruled surfaces and elliptic surfaces.
-We review carefully the algebro-geometric background in what follows, and present our construction and several examples derived from it.
-Some of these examples are optimal and provide the first long optimal locally recoverable error correcting codes for some values of the parameters.
-Ultimately, the codes we construct are obtained by evaluating functions on a curve sitting on our surface and thus can be viewed as codes on curves.
-However, our proofs of the various properties these codes enjoy rely on the internal geometry of the ambient surface.
-This point of view guided our work throughout, so we have kept the perspective it affords.
+{Ultimately, the codes we construct are obtained by evaluating functions on a curve lying on a surface, and thus can be viewed as codes on curves.
+However, our proofs of the various properties these codes enjoy crucially rely on the internal geometry of the ambient surface.
+This point of view guided our work throughout, so we have kept the perspective it affords.}

+{The work of \cite{MT} also uses curves embedded in higher dimensional varieties to construct locally recoverable codes.
+Their construction has some similarities and some differences to ours.
+We compare the two constructions, once we set up some terminology, in Section \ref{mt} }